-The beach is one of the few places in the world that make me want to stay put and not spend any time exploring away.
-I’d like to just wake up every morning, get dressed in my swim suit, get the kids suited up and lathered with sunblock, pack a cooler and then just lounge in the sun, make snow angels in the sand, dig for sand crabs, chase little fish in the shallow water, ride the waves to the shore, swim beyond the breaking — maybe take a little break at lunch to wash the sand from my fingers (need to keep the sand out of my PB&J “sand-wich”) and then head right back out.
+The beach is one of the few places in the world that makes me want to stay put and not spend any time exploring away.
+I’d like to just wake up every morning, get dressed in my swimsuit, get the kids suited up and lathered with sunblock, pack a cooler and then just lounge in the sun.
+Meanwhile, the kids can make snow angels in the sand, dig for sand crabs, chase little fish in the shallow water, ride the waves to the shore, swim beyond the breaking.
+Of course we’ll need to take a little break at lunch to wash the sand from our fingers (need to keep the sand out of the PB&J “sand-wiches”) and then head right back out.

 My husband is anything but one of those beach types.
-You know, the kid that just lay out in the sun reading and listening to music.
+You know, the kind that just lay out in the sun reading and listening to music.
 I could do that, but not him.
-But, he DID spend the entire week swimming with the kids, dragging them out to sea in a little inflatable raft boat, building sand castles and burying them in the sand.
-And then, at night, when we were all bathed and in our pajamas, he took them back down to the ocean to chase giant ghost crabs in the sand.
+But, he spends his time swimming with the kids, dragging them out to sea in a little inflatable raft boat, building sand castles and burying them in the sand.
+At night, whenwe’re all bathed and in our pajamas, he takes them back down to the ocean to chase giant ghost crabs in the sand.

 There are a lot of things to do in Topsail and nearby areas, but we just don’t know why you’d want to leave the beach.